ziro7/Forward/README.md

 - Custom data validation - Added a custom validation so the beginning job date can't be before I was born - Se StartDateValidator.
 This validation still uses Blazors validation engine.
 - Model logic validation - Added a custom ValidationResult where the data on the job and the experience on that job is being valuated.

-CoreTest - Unit test library:
-- Unittests - TODO : Need to update

 ToDo:
-- remove the core.tests project.
 - Add integration test for API (route one).
-- Add a resource table to get rid of CA1303
 - Add tips and tricks items
 - Maybe seed user database with an admin user and make add/remove/edit only valid for the user while view can be seen by all.